GuildCrafts/interview-app/artifacts/unaccountable-nighthawk.md

- - unaccountable-nighthawk - Team-Members: HJBowers, AbrahamFergie
-Issue #5-Interviewer Notes
+ -unaccountable-nighthawk - Team-Members: HJBowers, AbrahamFergie Issue #5-Interviewer Notes
     Create a space for interviewer to write notes during the mock interview, and submit afterwards.
 (These notes will become      available for the candidate to see after session is complete.
 See issue #7)
 Issue #9-Questions Page